 even overstated, by Laura's nationality and the marked age

 difference between her and Alan, a shortcut to audience

 identification that can't help but carry an air of conservative

 conformism, the suggestion that mixed nationality or age

 group relationships are inevitably doomed to fail, which

-I can assure you from happy experience that they are not.
+I can assure you from happy experience is just not the case.

 arrival of Alan's son Michael proves a significant event